tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 In the long term, the execution model will be set in a new boolean parameter *same_block* in `ConsensusParams`.
-It should **not** be changed once the blockchain has started unless the Application developers _really_ know what they are doing.
+It **must not** be changed once the blockchain has started unless the Application developers _really_ know what they are doing.
 However, modifying `ConsensusParams` structure cannot be done lightly if we are to preserve blockchain compatibility.
 Therefore we need an interim solution until